-Cannabis salad, combined with cannabis infused olive oil vinaigrette, is the perfect way to elevate your dinner while enjoying the health benefits of raw leaf.
+Cannabis salad, combined with cannabis infused olive oil vinaigrette, is the perfect way to elevate your dinner while enjoying cannabis raw leaf.

 Infused Olive Oil on Cannabis Salad is the Perfect Starter